 1) Combating Disability Discrimination by Regulation – Research Study

 In an era where the development of accessibility standards legislation is becoming more widespread, this study aims to examine, explain and reflect on the law and the complexities of the processes used.
 This study will benefit the people with disabilities, the public, community leaders in the disability community, scholars of law and public administration, and government public policy makers in the creation of future regulatory regimes premised on the theory of deliberative democracy.
-Click here to access the research.
+Click here to access the research study webpage.

 2) The Interplay Between Human Rights and Accessibility Laws: Lessons Learned and Considerations for the Planned Federal Accessibility Legislation